dlstadther/kubernetes-jenkins-stateless/v1/POST.md

-There's no better way to learn a new technology than through a userful example.
+There's no better way to learn a new technology than through a useful example.
 [Jenkins](https://jenkins.io/) has the ability to be integrated with [Kubernetes (K8s)](https://kubernetes.io/) to enable dynamic creation of executor Pods.
 The following content traces my day through learning K8s by deployment a super-charged, flexible Jenkins build server.

 # Jenkins Pod